ozanbaskan/ozanbaskan/README.md

 - 👋 Hello, my name is Ozan, I am from Istanbul/Turkey.
 I am a senior year medicine dropout who likes science and computers.
-- 💼 I am currently working as a back end developer for a company that helps start-ups come up with minimum viable products.
+- 💼 I am currently working as a back end developer for a b2b company for suppliers and restaurants.
 - 👀 I’m interested in machine learning, cryptology, mathematics, algorithms.
 - 📫 Contact me on ozanbaskan7@gmail.com